huggingface/datasets/datasets/covost2/README.md

 ### Data Fields

-- file A path to the downloaded audio file in .mp3 format.
+- file: A path to the downloaded audio file in .mp3 format.

 - sentence: The transcription of the audio file in source language.